keepaliveit-staging/staging.keepaliveit.co.uk/_posts/2019-11-26-keep-alive-it-introduction.markdown

 date:   2019-11-26 22:20:28 +0000
 categories: news
 author_profile: true
+thumbnail: /assets/images/posts/thumbnail/launch.jpg
+excerpt: This is an excerpt for launch post.
 ---

 ## Hello, we're Keep-Alive I.T Services.
 Thank you for stopping by and welcome to our new company website.